Scott E. Lukas, PhD

 Research Focus:

-As director of the Behavioral Psychopharmacology Research Laboratory and co-director of the McLean Imaging Center, Dr. Lukas is a leading expert on brain research in the areas of substance abuse and neuroimaging.
+As director of the Behavioral Psychopharmacology Research Laboratory and co-director of the McLean Imaging Center, Dr. Lukas is a leading expert on brain research in the areas of substance misuse and neuroimaging.

 In 1996, Dr. Lukas established the Behavioral Psychopharmacology Research Laboratory (BPRL), which includes programs in clinical trials/outpatient research, human pharmacology and pharmacokinetics, human electrophysiology, natural settings, and clinical chemistry.